DevonSBoldt/Virginia-Tech-Assignments/README.md

 # Virginia Tech Assignments

-This repository showcases a curated selection of programming assignments and academic projects completed during my time at Virginia Tech.
-These projects reflect my hands-on experience with core computer science concepts, including object-oriented design, data structures, algorithms, Android development, and software engineering best practices.
+This repository includes a selection of coursework and projects I completed while studying computer science at Virginia Tech.
+The work covers topics like object-oriented programming, data structures and algorithms, Android app development, and general software engineering principles.

-Each project is organized by course or topic, with clean, well-documented code that highlights my ability to write maintainable software, follow design patterns, and build functional applications.
-This work demonstrates not only my technical proficiency, but also my ability to meet deadlines, follow specifications, and continuously learn in a rigorous academic environment.
+Each folder is organized by course or topic, with clear code and documentation where applicable.
+These projects reflect my ability to write clean, reliable code, follow technical requirements, and build practical solutions under academic deadlines.

-> **Note:** All content is intended for educational purposes only.
-Please do not copy solutions for academic submission.
+> **For recruiters:** This repository offers a look at my academic background and how I approach coding problems.
+I'm happy to provide more context or walk through any of these projects—feel free to reach out.